 These are only 5 examples of paradox that can be seen in mankind, but there are many others out there that I haven’t included in this article.
 It is humbling to realize that you can’t really take anything or anyone at face-value, because often there are many deeper forces at work.

-What examples of paradox in human behavior have you observed?
+What other famous examples of paradox in human behavior have you observed?